 - After your application has been completed, and all letters of recommendation have been submitted, please allow 4 weeks for the Certification Team to review and process your application.

 - In addition to receiving a digital FIP designation badge that can be highlighted and shared on LinkedIn and other social media sites, successful candidates will also be profiled in our public IAPP FIP online directory.

 - Each new class of fellows will be announced biannually in conjunction with an IAPP conference.

 Maintaining your FIP

 The FIP does not require recertification.
-Just keep your CIPP and CIPM/CIPT credentials in good standing (through CPEs and membership/AMF fees) and your FIP will remain active.
+Just keep your CIPP and CIPM/CIPT credentials in good standing (through CPEs and membership/CMF fees) and your FIP will remain active.